sagemath/sagewiki_to_gh-2022-10-10/WordDesign.md

 "I implemented a class called CallableFromListOfWords, which creates a callable object from a list/tuple of words (it is just a tuple with the __call__ method define).
 This is an improved version of what was there before.
 Take a look at the patch called words_ng_concatenation-fs.patch."

+But the following is still a problem.
+If X and Y are two words, the parent of X*Y seems to be the one of X:

+{{{
+sage: W=Words('ab')
+sage: Y=Words('a')
+sage: y=Y('aaa')
+sage: w=W('aaa')
+sage: y*w
+word: aaaaaa
+sage: w*y
+word: aaaaaa
+sage: (y*w).parent()
+Words over Ordered Alphabet ['a']
+sage: (w*y).parent()
+Words over Ordered Alphabet ['a', 'b']
+sage: w2=W('aaab')
+sage: w2*y
+word: aaabaaa
+sage: y*w2
+Traceback (most recent call last):
+...
+ValueError: b not in alphabet!
+}}}

+Franco says :
+"The behaviour is from the old code: it tries to create a word from Y in X.parent(); if that fails, then it tries to create a word from X in Y.parent(); and if that fails, then it raises an error.
+We don't have to raise an error: we could always return a word with parent Words_all."

+I say it migth return a word in the union of the parents.

 === 2.
 Add doctests ===

 A bunch of stuff is missing doctests.